 Prevention is always better than cure.
 But tomato plants can often also suffer from a range of diseases.

-How severe a problem a disease will be will depend, of course, on what type of disease you are facing.
-But it will also depend on how healthy and vigorous your plants were to begin with.
+How severe a problem a disease will be will depend, of course, on what type of disease you’re facing and how healthy and vigorous your plants were to begin with.

 Keep tomatoes as healthy as possible, and maintain good hygiene and environmental conditions, and disease is less likely to take hold.

-But when disease does strike, it is very important to stay on top of things.
+But when disease does strike, it’s important to stay on top of things.
 Often, all you can do is remove affected foliage or fruits as soon as possible.

-Pruning tomatoes is a good idea for those who want to make the most of their garden space and get the best possible yield.
+Pruning tomatoes is a great to get the best possible yield.

 Here’s our step-by-step guide to pruning tomatoes with photos.

-And once you’ve pruned your plant – avoid waste – don’t throw those plant sections away!
-You could use them to clone new tomato plants from cuttings.
+And once you’ve pruned your plant – don’t throw those plant sections away!
+Use them to clone new tomato plants from cuttings.

-19. Not Taking Measures to Ripen Green Tomatoes Late in the Season
+14. Not Ripening Green Tomatoes Late in the Season

 Pruning also plays a role later in the season.
 As the first frost rapidly approaches, there are a number of things that you can do to make sure green tomatoes ripen as quickly as possible.